 - The Duero Riverwalk.
-More than 8 miles of walking/running pathways alongside the river.
+More than 8 miles of walking/running pathways on the banks of the river.

 - The Museo Numantino on Paseo del Espolón.

-- The Casa de los Poetas at the local Casino houses exhibits of the lives and works of renowned poets Antonio Machado, Gustavo Adolfo Bécquer and Gerardo Diego.
+- The Casa de los Poetas at the local Casino, housing exhibits of the lives and works of renowned poets Antonio Machado, Gustavo Adolfo Bécquer and Gerardo Diego.

 Scenic Routes / Side Trips

 - Why not stay for the weekend?
-Here are some great outings just a few miles away:
+Here are some great outings and routes just a few miles away from Soria:

-- The ruins of the Celtiberian city of Numancia, just five miles from Soria, in the village of Garray
+- The ruins of the 2nd century BC Celtiberian city of Numancia in the village of Garray

-- The spectacular Laguna Negra, the charming village of Vinuesa, and Salduero, the most beautiful under-1,000 inhabitants village in Castile and Leon
+- The spectacular Laguna Negra, the charming village of Vinuesa, and Salduero, the latter awarded the most beautiful under-1,000 inhabitants village in Castile and Leon

-- The medieval village of Calatañazor, one of Orson Wells' locations for "Chimes at Midnight", El Burgo de Osma, and the breathtaking Cañón del Río Lobos
+- The medieval village of Calatañazor, one of the locations of Orson Wells' "Chimes at Midnight", the historical municipality of El Burgo de Osma and the breathtaking Cañón del Río Lobos

-- The fortified village of Almazán and Medinaceli, one of the most beautiful villages in Spain
+- The fortified village of Almazán and Medinaceli, awarded one of the most beautiful villages in Spain

-- The historic village of Yanguas and the Ruta de las Icnitas with its hundreds of dinosaur prints
+- The historic village of Yanguas and the Ruta de las Icnitas, viewing sites of hundreds of dinosaur prints

 - The monumental heritage of Berlanga de Duero